graphile/worker/README.md

 ## Recurring tasks (crontab)

+**Stability: _experimental_**; we may make breaking changes to this functionality in a minor release, so pay close attention to the changelog when upgrading.

 Graphile Worker supports triggering recurring tasks according to a cron-like schedule.
 This is designed for recurring tasks such as sending a weekly email, running database maintenance tasks every day, performing data roll-ups hourly,